• About

 Today was my first day of teaching a beginning photography class.
 I rented a room.
 I posted an ad.
 I was taking reservations.
 One person replied.

-I arrived at 8:30.
+I arrived at 8:30 a.m.
 Nervous.
-I opened my laptop, sipped the warm joe and reviewed my notes.
+I opened my laptop, sipped the warm cup of joe, and reviewed my notes.
 My student burst through the door at 9:15.
 His name was Grey.
-He apologized for being late, his forehead was sweating, he had dark circles under his eyes and he immediately told me he forgot his camera.
+He apologized for being late, his forehead was sweating, he had dark circles under his eyes, and he immediately told me he forgot his camera.

 Ain't a thing, Grey.
 I offered him my coffee.
 With his coat hanging off his shoulder he dropped down to his knees and started to cry.
 He lifted his head and confessed.
 "I could barely get out of bed today.
 My head is throbbing.
 I am tired, so very, very tired.
 I'm not sure why I signed up for this class.
 I don't even have a camera.
 I'm sorry.
 I hate myself.
 And then you offered me your coffee.
 And I'm sensitive.
 And small gestures mean everything to me.
 And I do enjoy looking at photos and daydreaming and thinking of brighter days.
 Connecting with the world, living outside my head.
 And you standing there, looking at me, so much love in your eyes.
 And that's the picture I want to take.
 Can you show me how to take that picture?
 A picture of you and me.
 I don't care if I'm a mess.
 I want to see how people would see you looking at me.
 I am pathetic.
 But I can do better.
 Promise.
 I want to be that hope in your eyes."